longturn/freeciv21/docs/Coding/packaging.rst

 keeping the tagged :code:`vcpkgGitCommitId` up to date, but invariably something will happen that breaks the build.

-If a build fails, start my looking at the logs to see if its obvious what the issue is.
+If a build fails, start by looking at the logs to see if its obvious what the issue is.
 Things like a source package site outage can cause failures and can be ignored.
 If the failure looks like a core build problem (e.g. a package compilation is failing) you might need to check how old the :code:`vcpkgGitCommitId` hash is set in the CI.
-If its recent, then the next thing to do is grab the lastest :code:`builtin-baseline` and update the manifest file.
-Easiest way to do that is run this from the root of the Freeciv21 respository:
+If it is recent, then the next thing to do is grab the lastest :code:`builtin-baseline` and update the manifest file.
+The easiest way to do that is run this from the root of the Freeciv21 repository:

 .. code-block:: sh